Sailing the Greek Islands

 Money

-• Is there much need for cash?
+• Is there a need for cash?

 Exchange 500 Euros at the airport.
-Most places accept Visa and Master card (no one accepts American Express)
+Most places accept Visa and Master card

 • Is the currency Euros?